 I highly recommend reading these blog posts on diagnosing all forms of MCAD, which make it clear both how hard it is to get a distinct result, and how heterogeneous (widely varying) and hard to diagnose the conditions are for everybody:

 Important note January 2021regarding COVID-19 vaccines: it is recommended to try to get your vaccinations.
 That said, MCAD patients with known high levels of reactivity to medications or past vaccinations may wish to pre-medicate with Benadryl or other antihistamines in concert with your doctors knowledge and advice.
 Some may even need to receive the vaccine in the hospital or doctor’s office for safe observation.
 Talk to your doctors about your individual case.
-(I succeeded with pre-medication myself in 2021.
+(I succeeded with pre-medication myself in 2021 and 2022.
 Consult TMS for further guidance if your doctor can’t help.)

 Anaphylaxis presentation and grading charts

 Not all anphylaxis (ana) is throat-closing.
 Learn the early warning signs to help stave off a reaction that is.